Princess Ariane of the Netherlands: Hospitalisation

 On 2 May 2007, Princess Ariane was admitted to the Leiden University Medical Center with a suspected lung infection.
 She was released from the hospital on 5 May 2007 after treatment for her bacterial and viral infection.
 On 13 June 2007, Prince Willem-Alexander and Princess Máxima released a thank you note "not only for the congratulations upon Ariane's birth but also for the best wishes they received upon her hospitalisation" and released a third official picture with their newborn daughter.
 The couple reportedly received over 30,000 letters of well-wishers.
 On 8 October 2009, Princess Ariane was again admitted to a hospital, in which she had to stay for one night, due to a respiratory infection.

 Titles, styles and arms

+Titles and styles

 Ariane's full title and style is "Her Royal Highness Princess Ariane of the Netherlands, Princess of Orange-Nassau.
 (Hare Koninklijke Hoogheid Ariane Wilhelmina Máxima Inés, Prinses der Nederlanden, Prinses van Oranje-Nassau).